qmetry/qaf/pages/latest/gherkin_client.md

 Another open challenge for web and mobile test automation is, cucumber is unit test testing framework and you have to create your own implementation to support web, mobile web or mobile native support.

-In order to overcome with such challenges, We provided Scenario Factory for Gherkin so Gherkin can be used as QAF test step client in addition to BDD, CSV, Excel, and XML client.
+In order to overcome such challenges, We provided Scenario Factory for Gherkin so Gherkin can be used as QAF test step client in addition to BDD, CSV, Excel, and XML client.

 ### Benefits of using QAF-Gherkin Scenario Factory